Sherwood

 Sherwood's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Sherwood.
-Both young and old age cohorts have low prevalence of common health conditions.
+Both young and old age cohorts exhibit low prevalence of common health conditions.

-The rate of private health cover is exceptionally high at approximately 67% of the total population (4,697 people), compared to the national average of 55.3%.
-The most common medical conditions in the area are mental health issues impacting 8.3% of residents and asthma impacting 7.4%.
-A total of 72.9% of residents declare themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
-The area has 18.0% of residents aged 65 and over (1,262 people), which is higher than the 14.4% in Greater Brisbane.
+The rate of private health cover is exceptionally high at approximately 67% of the total population (4,750 people), compared to the national average of 55.3%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.3 and 7.4% of residents respectively.
+Seventy-two point nine percent of residents declare themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
+Eighteen point zero percent of residents are aged 65 and over (1,276 people), higher than the 14.4% in Greater Brisbane.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health